kientrant1/chat-bot/README.md

 yarn run build
 ```

-### Deploy on Vercel

-The easiest way to deploy is using the [Vercel Platform](https://vercel.com/new):

-1. Push your code to a Git repository
-2. Import your project in Vercel
-3. Add your `GEMINI_API_KEY` in the Environment Variables section
-4. Deploy!

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.